Best Of, Itinerary, Japan, Kanto

 Coin lockers at JR station

-You can’t really see from the photo above, but the locker is very deep.
-The 300 yen option is good for backpacks (the kind you take for backpacking trips), while the 700 yen option would fit very large luggage.
+You can’t really see from the photo, but the locker is very deep.
+The 300 yen option is good for backpacks (the large kind you take for backpacking trips), while the 700 yen option would fit very large luggage.
 The 300 yen one might look small but you can fit a 10kg backpack laying flat with plenty more room, so I think bigger backpacks would fit too.

 Lockers in Hakone in Chokokunomori station